GameServerManagers/LinuxGSM-Docs/TeamSpeak-3.md

 ## IPv6

 Some users with IPv6 enabled might encounter a server failing to start properly.
-The fix is to then edit your serverfiles/ts3-server.ini to add a standard IPv4 (voice_ip; filetransfer_ip; query_ip) and remove the ", ::" from IPv6.
+To fix this edit `serverfiles/ts3-server.ini` to add a standard IPv4 (voice_ip; filetransfer_ip; query_ip) and remove the ", ::" from IPv6.
 Then as the server failed to start at the installation, the privilege key hasn't been generated.
-So you'll need to use server query (ID/Password have been generated for them) to generate a new Server Admin privilege key.
+So you will need to use server query (ID/Password have been generated for them) to generate a new Server Admin privilege key.